SebastianOschmann/MS00-MV04-Ecoometrics/chapter2.md

---- type:PlainMultipleChoiceExercise lang:r xp:50 skills:1 key:f838366b23
+--- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:ca48b41f72
 ## Working with data frames IV

 ##### Proposed editing time: < 5 min.
 ##### Level: medium

 We want to learn more about birth weight.

 Therefore you must check the descriptive statistics of the variable bwght.
 The variable `bwght` is already loaded in the workspace.

 What is the average birth weight?